-Prepare in a participatory manner and adopt a Plan by the [end of 2022] to ensure the effective protection of the existing protected areas and extend the areas under protection status to at least 30% of the national territory by 2030 .
-In progress : Strategy being developed with support from GIZ.
 At least 5 million ha in total of Local Community Forest Concessions (CFCL) are allocated by [end of 2025], following best practices as defined in a best practice guide to be adopted by [end of 2023].
 To be assessed in 2024 The data of forest deforestation and degradation generated at the provincial and national level by the SNSF, as well as the [key] data of the national forest inventory, are updated annually and gradually improved, after adoption of a unique methodology for the DRC, considering the new technologies and standards available, paying attention to the comparability between periods; they are made available on the Terra Congo platform by the [end of 2022], then annually.
 Signed Ministerial Order No. 023 instituting the evaluation and dissemination of data every two years.
 The 2000-2020 DD data are not published.
 The updated biannual reports (BUR) are submitted to the UNFCCC, integrating the most updated data issued for the national REDD+ process, considering the revised CDN.
 The National Advisory Council for Forests is operational and functional with a minimum of two sessions per year, and the Provincial Advisory Councils for Forests are functional in the PIREDD provinces by the [end of 2024], with at least two sessions per year.
 To be assessed in 2024 The revised CDN is aligned with the most recent data from the national REDD+ process prior to submission to the UNFCCC, and the country meets its UNFCCC reporting commitments on a regular basis.
 The Forest Reference Emission Level of the DRC for reducing emissions from deforestation (FREL) is updated by the end of 2022 and submitted to the UNFCCC.
-Not achieved.
+Not met.
 FREL published in 2018 .
 In relation to the 5-year deadline, the FREL review is scheduled for 2023.